MoscaDotTo/Winapp2/README.md

   * `ExcludeKey1=PATH|%WinDir%\System32\LogFiles\SCM\|*-*-*-*.*` excludes all of the files whose name matches the pattern  `*-*-*-*.*` in the `%WinDir%\System32\LogFiles\SCM` directory from being deleted.
   * `ExcludeKey1=PATH|C:\Temp\|*.*` excludes all of the files located in the `C:\Temp` directory and all sub directories from being deleted.
   * `ExcludeKey2=PATH|C:\Windows\|*.exe;*.bat` excludes files of types `.exe` and `.bat` in the `C:\Windows` directory from being deleted.

+### Unsupported functions:

+The Following are functions that are not used in the official Winapp2 file, but can still be used in a Custom.ini file.

+`Default=`
+* Allows you to set if you want a entry to be cleaned by default.
+* Default=True will clean a entry by Default, while Default=False will not.
+* CCleaner assumes Default=False by default, while Avira System Cleaner, BleachBit, System Ninja and Tron do not make use of this function.

+`SpecialDetect`
+* Used for a quick way of detecting a path for a program.
+* More commonly, this was used for browser entries.
+For example, SpecialDetect=Chrome would automatically find the default path for chrome, so you do not need to make a Detect=.
+* This function is not compatabile when used along side DetectFile= and was since removed from Winapp2 due to compatability issues.

 ### Environment variables: